 112. ADVANCED LABORATORY COURSE.
 Spring term.
 Credit two hours.
 S 8-12.
 Plant Science 107.
-Professors HOFFMAN and EDGERION.
+Intended for students doing their major work in pomology.
+Professors HOFFMAN and EDGERTON.

-This course is designed to give more extended practice in the various orchard operations than can be given in Course I. Special attention is given to problems of pruning, grafting, orchard-soil selection and management, pollination, and spray practices.
+This course is designed to give more extended practice in the various orchard operations than can be given in Course 1.
+Special attention is given to problems of pruning, grafting, orchard-soil selection and management, pollination, and spray practices.
 One or two field trips extending into the afternoon are made.